30% off sitewide, plus 2 free Cloud Pillows with mattress purchase

 |Bear Original||Bear Pro||Bear Hybrid|

-Of all the offerings from Bear and Leesa, the most affordable is the Bear Mattress.
-Next on the list is the Leesa Original.
-Both of these are solid values for all-foam mattresses, and the Bear Mattress is particularly economical.
+Of all the offerings from Bear and Leesa, the most affordable are (in order) the Studio by Leesa, Bear Mattress, and Leesa Original.
+All three of these are solid values for all-foam mattresses, and the Bear Mattress is particularly economical.
 The Bear Pro is the most expensive all-foam bed from these two companies, but it is still priced competitively with comparable mattresses on the market.

 Among the hybrid models, the Bear Hybrid is the lowest-priced, and the Leesa Legend is the most expensive.
 This comes as no surprise since the Leesa Legend is designed as a luxury mattress.
 For budget shoppers, the Bear Hybrid is a compelling option although the Leesa Hybrid also provides a good return on investment given its overall quality.

 Viewed as a whole, Bear tends to win out versus Leesa when it comes to pricing, but the Leesa mattresses are still reasonably priced and provide real value for shoppers who are drawn to the design or features offered by Leesa.